Microsoft Entra security operations guide

 As part of an Azure cloud-based environment, the following items should be baselined and included in your monitoring and alerting strategy.

-Azure AD Application Proxy - This cloud service provides secure remote access to on-premises web applications.
-For more information, see Remote access to on-premises applications through Azure AD Application Proxy.
+Microsoft Entra application proxy - This cloud service provides secure remote access to on-premises web applications.
+For more information, see Remote access to on-premises applications through Microsoft Entra application proxy.

-Azure AD Connect - Services used for an Azure AD Connect solution.
-For more information, see What is Azure AD Connect.
+Microsoft Entra Connect - Services used for a Microsoft Entra Connect solution.
+For more information, see What is Microsoft Entra Connect.

-Azure AD Connect Health - Service Health provides you with a customizable dashboard that tracks the health of your Azure services in the regions where you use them.
-For more information, see Azure AD Connect Health.
+Microsoft Entra Connect Health - Service Health provides you with a customizable dashboard that tracks the health of your Azure services in the regions where you use them.
+For more information, see Microsoft Entra Connect Health.

-Azure AD multifactor authentication - Multifactor authentication requires a user to provide more than one form of proof for authentication.
+Microsoft Entra multifactor authentication - multifactor authentication requires a user to provide more than one form of proof for authentication.
 This approach can provide a proactive first step to securing your environment.
-For more information, see Azure AD multi-factor authentication.
+For more information, see Microsoft Entra multifactor authentication.

-Dynamic groups - Dynamic configuration of security group membership for Azure AD Administrators can set rules to populate groups that are created in Azure AD based on user attributes.
-For more information, see Dynamic groups and Azure Active Directory B2B collaboration.
+Dynamic groups - Dynamic configuration of security group membership for Microsoft Entra Administrators can set rules to populate groups that are created in Microsoft Entra ID based on user attributes.
+For more information, see Dynamic groups and Microsoft Entra B2B collaboration.

-Conditional Access - Conditional Access is the tool used by Azure Active Directory to bring signals together, to make decisions, and enforce organizational policies.
+Conditional Access - Conditional Access is the tool used by Microsoft Entra ID to bring signals together, to make decisions, and enforce organizational policies.
 Conditional Access is at the heart of the new identity driven control plane.
 For more information, see What is Conditional Access.

 Identity Protection - A tool that enables organizations to automate the detection and remediation of identity-based risks, investigate risks using data in the portal, and export risk detection data to your SIEM.
 For more information, see What is Identity Protection.

 Group-based licensing - Licenses can be assigned to groups rather than directly to users.
-Azure AD stores information about license assignment states for users.
+Microsoft Entra ID stores information about license assignment states for users.

 Provisioning Service - Provisioning refers to creating user identities and roles in the cloud applications that users need access to.
 In addition to creating user identities, automatic provisioning includes the maintenance and removal of user identities as status or roles change.
-For more information, see How Application Provisioning works in Azure Active Directory.
+For more information, see How Application Provisioning works in Microsoft Entra ID.

 Graph API - The Microsoft Graph API is a RESTful web API that enables you to access Microsoft Cloud service resources.
 After you register your app and get authentication tokens for a user or service, you can make requests to the Microsoft Graph API.
 For more information, see Overview of Microsoft Graph.

-Domain Service - Azure Active Directory Domain Services (AD DS) provides managed domain services such as domain join, group policy.
-For more information, see What is Azure Active Directory Domain Services.
+Domain Service - Microsoft Entra Domain Services (AD DS) provides managed domain services such as domain join, group policy.
+For more information, see What is Microsoft Entra Domain Services.

 Azure Resource Manager - Azure Resource Manager is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update, and delete resources in your Azure account.
 For more information, see What is Azure Resource Manager.

 Managed identity - Managed identities eliminate the need for developers to manage credentials.
-Managed identities provide an identity for applications to use when connecting to resources that support Azure AD authentication.
+Managed identities provide an identity for applications to use when connecting to resources that support Microsoft Entra authentication.
 For more information, see What are managed identities for Azure resources.

-Privileged Identity Management - PIM is a service in Azure AD that enables you to manage, control, and monitor access to important resources in your organization.
-For more information, see What is Azure AD Privileged Identity Management.
+Privileged Identity Management - PIM is a service in Microsoft Entra ID that enables you to manage, control, and monitor access to important resources in your organization.
+For more information, see What is Microsoft Entra Privileged Identity Management.

-Access reviews - Azure AD access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
+Access reviews - Microsoft Entra access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
 User's access can be reviewed regularly to make sure only the right people have continued access.
-For more information, see What are Azure AD access reviews.
+For more information, see What are Microsoft Entra access reviews.

-Entitlement management - Azure AD entitlement management is an identity governance feature.
+Entitlement management - Microsoft Entra entitlement management is an identity governance feature.
 Organizations can manage identity and access lifecycle at scale, by automating access request workflows, access assignments, reviews, and expiration.
-For more information, see What is Azure AD entitlement management.
+For more information, see What is Microsoft Entra entitlement management.

 Activity logs - The Activity log is an Azure platform log that provides insight into subscription-level events.
 This log includes such information as when a resource is modified or when a virtual machine is started.
 For more information, see Azure Activity log.

-Self-service password reset service - Azure AD self-service password reset (SSPR) gives users the ability to change or reset their password.
+Self-service password reset service - Microsoft Entra self-service password reset (SSPR) gives users the ability to change or reset their password.
 The administrator or help desk isn't required.
-For more information, see How it works: Azure AD self-service password reset.
+For more information, see How it works: Microsoft Entra self-service password reset.

 Device services - Device identity management is the foundation for device-based Conditional Access.
 With device-based Conditional Access policies, you can ensure that access to resources in your environment is only possible with managed devices.
 For more information, see What is a device identity.

-Self-service group management - You can enable users to create and manage their own security groups or Microsoft 365 groups in Azure AD.
+Self-service group management - You can enable users to create and manage their own security groups or Microsoft 365 groups in Microsoft Entra ID.
 The owner of the group can approve or deny membership requests and can delegate control of group membership.
 Self-service group management features aren't available for mail-enabled security groups or distribution lists.
-For more information, see Set up self-service group management in Azure Active Directory.
+For more information, see Set up self-service group management in Microsoft Entra ID.

 Risk detections - Contains information about other risks triggered when a risk is detected and other pertinent information such as sign-in location and any details from Microsoft Defender for Cloud Apps.